-The Professional Development Programme-Teaching (PDP-T) consists of three components: a Core module, Elective Workshops, and Teaching Practicum.
+The Professional Development Programme-Teaching (PDP-T) consists of two components: the PDP-T Core and the PDP-T Seminar Series.

 The Core consists of a 24-hour intensive programme which runs over 3 consecutive days.
 It focuses on helping participants become more familiar with the teaching and learning process and the various components that go into teaching.

 By the end of the Core, you should be able to:

 - compose and critically examine the intended learning outcomes for one of your modules;

 - design teaching and learning activities in order best to achieve your learning outcomes; and,

 - design assessments to determine how well each of your learning outcomes has been achieved